SpongePowered/SpongeDocs/source/plugin/economy/basics.rst

 - Withdraw: Occurs when an account has funds removed from it
 - Transfer: Occurs when an account exchanges funds with another account

-When a transfer occurs, the :javadoc:`org.spongepowered.api.event.economy.EconomyTransactionEvent` is fired.
-Using this event, you can get the :javadoc:`org.spongepowered.api.service.economy.transaction.TransactionResult`.
+When a transfer occurs, the :javadoc:`EconomyTransactionEvent` is fired.
+Using this event, you can get the :javadoc:`TransactionResult`.
 The ``TransactionResult`` stores data about the transaction that occurred, including:

 - Account involved
 - Currency involved